 Sex therapy may be helpful for some men who have erection problems (erectile dysfunction).
-Sex therapy does not involve having sex with or in front of the sex therapist.
-It is also not long-term or open-ended therapy.
+Sex therapy doesn't involve having sex with or in front of the sex therapist.
+Also, isn't long-term or open-ended therapy.
 It usually involves working with a therapist who recommends gradual steps to change sexual behavior.

 Sex therapy helps you understand and accept that emotions (such as anxiety or sadness) can easily become associated with physical factors or reactions.
-It is based on the following premises:
+This therapy is based on the following: